onflow/docs/docs/tooling/unity-sdk/samples/flow-words-tutorial.md

 }
 ```

-This code starts by calling ExecuteScript, passing in the checkWordScript and our guess word as a CadenceString object, to create an async Task using our Flow Account object.
+This code starts by calling ExecuteAtLatestBlock, passing in the checkWordScript and our guess word as a CadenceString object, to create an async Task using our Flow Account object.

 Scripts on Cadence can be thought of as read-only transactions, which are performed very quickly.
 Since scripts are read only, they do not require signing, and are best to use when you need to quickly get publicly available data from chain.